-Shopify Print-on-demand is one of the famous way to start your own fashion brand online.
-Today, we will be comparing between 2 big print-on-demand service provider, Printful vs Teespring.
+Shopify Print-on-demand is one of the famous ways to start your own fashion brand online.
+Today, we will be comparing 2 big print-on-demand service providers, Printful vs Teespring.
 We will see which one comes out on top as having the best features for your online business.

 As e-commerce is becoming more popular in recent years, more and more consumers embrace digital shopping.
-And drop shipping is becoming a method for starting the business in lower cost.
+And drop shipping is becoming a method for starting a business at a lower cost.
 With drop shipping, the seller doesn’t need to keep any inventory in stock.
-Instead, only after your customer make a purchase, you will send the order and shipping details to your supplier.
+Instead, only after your customer makes a purchase, you will send the order and shipping details to your supplier.
 And, they will be handling the fulfilment.

 Print-on-demand (POD) is another way of drop shipping.
-Traditionally, dropshipping means buying physical product and sell it for profit.
-Those are ready product that you buy from the manufacturer or wholesaler.
-But with POD, a seller can create an accessory or piece of clothing – like coffee mug, tote bag, beach blanket, custom t-shirt, etc. – with their own customised design and branding.
-As a seller, they only focus on 2 things.
-Product design and marketing, which you can outsource it easily if you are not good in it.
+Traditionally, dropshipping means buying a physical product and selling it for profit.
+Those are the ready product that you buy from the manufacturer or wholesaler.
+But with POD, a seller can create an accessory or piece of clothing – like a coffee mug, tote bag, beach blanket, custom t-shirt, etc. – with their own customized design and branding.

-With POD, after deciding the product to sell, uploading the design, and some descriptions, pricing and shipping method, you are good to go.
+With POD, after deciding on the product to sell, uploading the design, and some descriptions, pricing, and shipping method, you are good to go.
 In some cases, even creating the design can be done by the provider for you.

-A POD service takes care of material sourcing, manufacturing, printing, and fulfillment so you can focus on building your business without having to invest in the inventory first.
+A POD service takes care of material sourcing, manufacturing, printing, and fulfilment so you can focus on building your business without having to invest in the inventory first.

 One thing good is both companies are handling the manufacturing process in-house.
 Therefore, the quality of the product can be guaranteed.
 This is different from some other POD companies where they act as a middleman and the manufacturing is outsourced.

-With both Printful and Teespring, you don’t pay a monthly fee for using it.
+With both Printful and Teespring, you don’t pay a monthly fee for using them.
 Instead, you only pay for the products you sold.

 The Main Differences Between Printful vs Teespring